The Dancing Water, the Singing Apple, and the Speaking Bird: Central America

 Douglas Taylor collected a tale from British Honduras (modern day Belize), in the Island Carib language, translated as Tale of a woman's three children, Hero is the eldest sister's name, Juana the intermediate one, Jessie the youngest,-three girls.
 In this tale, the king's son, the baker's son and the butcher's son pass by the girls' verandah, and the three sisters express their wishes for a husband: Jessie the king's son, Juana the baker's son and Hero the butcher's son.
 Their mother, Mrs. Willy, goes to the king, who arranges their marriages.
 Jessie marries the king's son and he becomes king.
-He announces during an assembly of the people that he shall have three children, two boys and a girl, thet girl with a star on the forehead, one of the boys with a moon and the other with a sun.
+He announces during an assembly of the people that he shall have three children, two boys and a girl, the girl with a star on the forehead, one of the boys with a moon and the other with a sun.
 The elder sisters deliver the children, cast them in the water and replace them for a cat, a goat and a dog.
 The children are saved by a poor couple that lived by the river.
 After his adoptive father dies, the youngest son dreams that his father told him to seek the world's riches.
 The youngest goes and fails, his elder brother goes as well and fails, both turning to stone.
 The elder sibling, the girl, goes after them and captures a talking bird.
 The bird tells her to get a golden water, a branch of a singing tree and to sprinkle a bit of the water to restore her brothers.